-While this vegetarian carbonara does stray from tradition, we recommend pairing the sauce with a classic pasta shape, such as spaghetti, or the slightly more fun bucatini.
-Similar in shape to spaghetti, this long, hollow pasta also originates from Rome, and is deft at capturing every drop of this salty and moreish sauce.
+While this vegetarian carbonara does stray from tradition, we recommend pairing the sauce with a classic pasta shape, such as spaghetti or linguine, which are both deft at capturing every drop of this salty and moreish sauce.
 If you want to make your own fresh pasta from scratch, tagliatelle is a perfect pairing for this sauce, and is especially simple to make.

 Vegetarian courgette carbonara recipe

 Prep Time: 20 minutes

 Cooking Time: 10 minutes

 Calories per serving: 816kcal